Retro Roadmap: Duckpins? Candlepins? Let's Go Bowling!

 Since parts for these machines have not been made since 1973, owners like Nugent will often travel to duckpin lanes that have closed in order to source parts for their machines, warehousing what they might need in the future.

 In the majority of the New England states, candlepin bowling is "real" bowling, while what the rest of the country does is referred to as "big ball bowling."
-Invented in Worcester, Mass., in 1880, the sport takes its name from the oblong shape of the pin.
-A columnar shape with a slight convex curve in the middle, the pin -- resembling a candle -- is the same size at the top as the bottom.
+Invented in Worcester, Massachusetts, in 1880, the sport takes its name from the oblong shape of the pin.
+A columnar shape with a slight convex curve in the middle, the pin—resembling a candle—is the same size at the top as the bottom.

-The bowling balls in candelpins are the smallest and lightest of all three styles of bowling, weighing in at just under 3 lbs.
-Like duckpins the bowling ball has no holes, and the bowler is given three rolls per frame.
+The bowling balls in candlepins are the smallest and lightest of all three styles of bowling, weighing in at just under 3 pounds.
+Like duckpins, the bowling ball has no holes, and the bowler is given three rolls per frame.
 In a characteristic unique to candlepin bowling, the fallen pins (often referred to as "dead wood" ) are not cleared between rolls on the same turn, and how the pins fall and stay can affect the score greatly.

 92 Water St.